nomadjimbob/mikio/README.md

 ## Releases

 - **_NEXT_**
+   -   Fixed showing duplicates in "You Are Here" block for a category start page [#117](https://github.com/nomadjimbob/mikio/pull/117).
+Thanks box789.
    -   Fixed incorrect parsing of the search template [#114](https://github.com/nomadjimbob/mikio/issues/114).
 Thanks reissmann.
-   -   Fixed parsing issue with special HTML characters with the hero and widnow title [#113](https://github.com/nomadjimbob/mikio/issues/113).
+   -   Fixed parsing issue with special HTML characters with the hero and window title [#113](https://github.com/nomadjimbob/mikio/issues/113).
 Thanks nicola-myo and fiwswe.
    -   Fixed display error when updating ACLs in the admin panel [#103](https://github.com/nomadjimbob/mikio/issues/103).
 Thanks VNRARA.
    -   Fixed tables not visible in the ProseMirror editor [#115](https://github.com/nomadjimbob/mikio/issues/115).
 Thanks dutran123.
    -   Added support for the <TOC> tag in the sidebar to override the normal TOC location [#106](https://github.com/nomadjimbob/mikio/issues/106).
 Requested by tgrosinger.